vivait/phpstan-docker/README.md

 #### Install PHPStan extensions
 If you need an PHPStan extension, for example [phpstan/phpstan-phpunit](https://github.com/phpstan/phpstan-phpunit), you can simply extend an existing image and add the relevant extension via Composer.
-In some cases you need also some additional PHP extensions like DOM.
+In some cases you need also some additional PHP extensions like DOM. (see section below)

 Here is an example Dockerfile for phpstan/phpstan-phpunit: